How do you attract birds to a nesting box?

-A nest box can be attached to a tree, fence post, house or garage wall.
+A nest box can be attached to a tree, fence post, house, or garage wall.
 Picking the right spot will help birds to keep safe and warm.
-It is best to face the box between north and east to avoid direct sunlight, wind and rain.
+It is best to face the box between north and east to avoid direct sunlight, wind, and rain.
 The box should be between 2 and 4 metres off the ground.
-If you have space for more than one box, its good to use different sized holes to attract different species.
+If you have space for more than one box, it’s good to use different-sized holes to attract different species.
 This will also avoid territorial arguments!
 Make sure there is a direct flight path to the entrance of the nest box.
 Keeping it clear of obstructions will make it easier for birds to find the nest box and allow them to gain easy access.
 If the nest box has not been inhabited for two years or more, try moving it to a new location.
 If still no luck, keep experimenting with different locations until you get success!

 How to manage your nest box

 A well-designed nest box will only need one annual clean.
 Make sure to wait until autumn to remove the contents as it may still be occupied.
-Scatter on the ground away from the box to help prevent parasites re-infesting the nest box.
+Scatter on the ground away from the box to help prevent parasites from re-infesting the nest box.
 Use a small brush or scraper to remove debris from the corners.
 Boiling water can be used to kill any parasites, but remember to leave the lid off for a while so it can dry out.
 Do not wait until the winter to clean out nest boxes as birds may already be using them.

 Make a bird nest whisk